 - Peterborough to Kingston along the scenic Otonabee River and Trent rivers, across the Bay of Quinte to St. Lawrence River and the Thousand Islands.

 Why Go?
 Cruise Ontario’s scenic waterways offer a combination of rivers, lakes and locking operations, wooded landscapes devoid of human habitation, farming communities, summer camps, and fleets of pleasure boats.
 The overnight stops are often adjacent to a park, a waterfall or a picturesque town permitting a walk before or after dinner.
 The famous marine railway at Big Cute transports yachts carried in a cradle contraption that runs on rails between the Georgian Bay and the Trent-Severn Waterway.
-It is a most unusual sight to see rising from up the lake and crossing a road.
+It is a most unusual sight to see rising up the lake and then crossing a road!

 Cabins: 22 compact cabins have twin berths, open shelves, pipe racks for hanging clothes, a large screened window that opens, and a curtained off sink and toilet.
 Commodious showers with changing rooms are located aft on the cabin deck.
 In addition, there is one single cabin.
+Single occupancy of a double cabin is 75%.
+Ship not wheelchair accessible.

 Public Rooms: On the deck above, a cheerful observation lounge occupies a forward-facing position with a tiny library alcove off to one side.
 The sun deck has both open and covered areas and an open deck at the bow ahead of the cabins gives a forward facing view.